 For this reason, when we perform hair transplants on the crown, we require a larger volume of hair.
-This allows us to cover more area in the crown and make the signs of hair loss less obvious.

 Because crown hair transplants require a greater volume of hair, your surgeon needs to carefully plan your operation.
 With a higher number of grafts needed, you and your surgeon will need to take into account the following points: